RhetTbull/osxphotos/tests/README.md

 One test for locale does not run on GitHub's automated workflow and will look for `OSXPHOTOS_TEST_LOCALE=1` to determine if it should be run.
 If you want to run this test, set the environment variable.

+Some tests require GPU and will look for `OSXPHOTOS_TEST_CONVERT=1`.
+These will be skipped in GitHub Actions CI which doesn't provide a GPU.

 A couple of tests require interaction with Photos and configuring a specific test library.
 Currently these run only on Catalina.
 The tests must be specified by using a pytest flag.
 Only one of these interactive tests can be run at a time.
 The current flags are:

 --addalbum: test --add-to-album options (pytest -vv tests/test_photosalbum_unicode.py tests/test_cli_add_to_album.py --addalbum)